max-su-2019/CombatPathingRevolution/doc/en/Developers Guidelines of CPR.md

     SetAnimGraphVar	CPR_EnableFallback 0
     ```

-Animations that could be used to active or disable these CPR instructions for a moveset are those weapon draw/sheathe animations.
+Animations that could be used to active or disable these CPR instructions for a moveset could be those weapon draw/sheathe animations.
 The "_CPR Patched Animations Pack_" I patched did so.
 Here are the name of those weapon draw/sheathe animations you can use for:
 ```
 1hm_equip.hkx - One handed sword draw
 1hm_unequip.hkx - One handed sword sheathe